 Pledge $2,000 or more

 2 backers Limited (48 left of 50)

-Special Limited edition CD set of the Inaugural Season of the Boston Philharmonic Youth Orchestra, signed by Maestro Zander and a Season Subscription for two for the 2013-2014 Boston Philharmonic and Boston Philharmonic Youth Orchestra, featuring seven concerts from October to May.Estimated delivery:Add $20 USD to ship outside the US
+Special Limited edition CD set of the Inaugural Season of the Boston Philharmonic Youth Orchestra, signed by Maestro Zander and a Season Subscription for two for the 2013-2014 Boston Philharmonic and Boston Philharmonic Youth Orchestra, featuring seven concerts from October to May.Estimated delivery:Ships anywhere in the world

 1 backer Limited (9 left of 10)